 One of the major advantages of joining a group on LinkedIn is that members appear in the search results of that particular group.
-So, if you click the number stating how many members the group has, you can see whether any of your connections are already members.
+So, if you click the number stating how many members the group has, you can see whether any of your connections are already part of the group.

-Today there are well over 2 million groups reported on LinkedIn.
-Before joining a group, however, figure out what your goals are and be selective on the groups to join.
+Today there are millions of groups on LinkedIn.
+Before joining a group, however, figure out what your goals are and be selective when deciding which groups to join.
 Are you looking to build connections and relationships, gain knowledge from key influencers, or establish yourself as a thought leader in your industry?
 If your main goal is to drive traffic to your website or blog, then you need to look for groups that will allow you to post links.

-When searching for groups, you can view the descriptions of the group and the group statistics.
-The group statistics will show you the number of members, the number of discussions, and the comments that have been made.
-Joining smaller groups with a lot of interaction may be more advantageous as opposed to joining larger ones with little activity.
+When searching for groups, you can view the description of the group and the group’s statistics.
+The group stats will show you the number of members, the number of discussions, and the comments that have been made.
+Joining smaller groups with a lot of interaction may be more advantageous than joining larger ones with little activity.
 This is where quality can outweigh quantity.

 You can view this list at the top right of the group page to see who has participated in discussions, who has liked, and who commented the most.
 If you are on the list, this is a tremendous opportunity for your business and your brand to gain exposure.